View Ubaldo Ortiz's Obituary on gosanangelo.com and share memories

 Ubaldo Ortiz

-Winters, TX - Mr. Ubaldo Ortiz, age 99, of Winters, TX passed away on Saturday, February 20, 2020 surrounded by his children and wife.
+Winters - Mr. Ubaldo Ortiz, age 99, passed away on Saturday, February 22, 2020 surrounded by his children and wife.

 He was born to Ramon and Petra Ortiz in Ovalle, Coahuila, Mexico on the 7th of January 1921.
 He was preceded in death by sons Juan Antonio Ortiz and Raymond Ortiz.
 Ubaldo is survived by his wife of 71 years Brigida Ortiz and their 6 children: Amanda Mata of Abilene, TX, Noe Ortiz of Kingman, KA, Antonio Ruperto Ortiz of Winters, TX, Lesvia Oneida Millican of Winters, TX, Onofre Ortiz of Winters, TX, and Omega Gehrels of Katy, TX; along with a host of grandchildren and great grandchildren.